 Old Crow Medicine Show @ the Electric Factory

 So it seems Philadelphia really likes bluegrass.
-At last year's Philly Folk Fest there were multiple examples of bluegrass, newgrass, stringband, and whatever else kind of music you want to call it at play.
-Local as well as big name national bands, including Old Crow Medicine Show, were on hand to warm the hearts of their fans, make new fans, and put on some really great music.
+At last years Philly Folk Fest there were multiple examples of bluegrass, newgrass, stringband, or whatever else kind of music you want to call it at play.
+Local as well as big name national bands, including Old Crow Medicine Show were on hand to warm the hearts of their fans, make new fans, and put on some really great music.
 And by God it has been going on for years.

 Here I am at one of Philadelphia’s long time, highly revered music venues, the Electric Factory.